Deep Learning Super Sampling: DLSS 4

+DLSS 4.5

+DLSS 4.5 introduces Dynamic Multi Frame Generation, which can dynamically generate up to 6x the amount of frames for GeForce RTX 50-series GPUs, and upgrades the transformer model used for upscaling to a second-generation model for better temporal stability, ghosting and anti-aliasing.

+On RTX 30 series and older, DLSS 4.5 is around 5 times more computationally demanding because "Nvidia is leveraging FP8 precision in RTX 40 and RTX 50 series cards for DLSS 4.5 to lessen the performance impact on newer cards."

-Manually upgrading DLSS support
+DLSS 5

-Users can manually replace the DLLs in games to support a newer version of DLSS.
-DLSS Swapper, an open source utility, can automatically do this for all installed games.
-Replacing DLL files can not add DLSS support or features to games that do not already implement them, though some mods can add frame generation support.
+DLSS 5, announced at GTC 2026, uses a neural rendering-based AI model to enhance lighting and material surfaces in real time at up to 32K resolution.
+Nvidia described the technology as retaining the developer's intended art style, while using color and motion-vector data to generate temporally stable lighting and material effects.
+DLSS 5 became available on 3 September 2026, debuting in NBA 2K27 for GeForce RTX 50 series GPUs and on GeForce Now.

 Anti-aliasing

 DLSS requires and applies its own anti-aliasing method.
 Thus, depending on the game and quality setting used, using DLSS may improve image quality even over native resolution rendering.
 It operates on similar principles to TAA.
 Like TAA, it uses information from past frames to produce the current frame.
 Unlike TAA, DLSS does not sample every pixel in every frame.
 Instead, it samples different pixels in different frames and uses pixels sampled in past frames to fill in the unsampled pixels in the current frame.
-DLSS uses machine learning to combine samples in the current frame and past frames, and it can be thought of as an advanced and superior TAA implementation made possible by the available tensor cores.
+DLSS uses machine learning to combine samples in the current frame and past frames, and is made possible by the available tensor cores.
 Nvidia also offers Deep Learning Anti-Aliasing (DLAA), which provides the same AI-driven anti-aliasing DLSS uses, but without any upscaling or downscaling.